-After an indulging weekend, aim to drink plenty of water because eating excess salt and sugar over the course of the weekend may have left you a bit dehydrated.
+After a weekend of indulging, aim to drink plenty of water because eating excess salt and sugar over the course of the weekend may have left you a bit dehydrated and that feeling of being hungover in a sense.
 The first thing you should do when you wake up on Monday morning is to drink a large glass of water.
 Add some fresh lemon to make it taste better and to help stimulate your digestion.
 Have water with every meal and try to keep a water bottle with you, so that you can refill as soon as it becomes empty.

 3. Don't Skip Meals

 It might seem tempting to go a day without eating because you feel like you compensated enough during the weekend.
 This is one of the worst things you can do to your body.
 Skipping meals will only going to throw your body further out of balance by potentially slowing down your metabolism and activating stress hormones.
 These processes could cause your body to store excess fat.

 Breakfast is one of the most important meals of the day, especially true after a weekend of not eating great.
 Instead of opting for something that will make you feel heavy, try incorporating some protein and fibre into this meal so that can keep you going throughout the day.

 I know this isn’t what many of you want to be hearing.
 It's super important to jump straight back into your exercise routine after a wild weekend.
 Why?
 Because the longer you leave it and put it off, the harder it will be to get back into your routine.
 Sure, you might be feeling a little sluggish and moving a little slower than usual, but just think of how good you feel will after with all your endorphins pumping.
 You also don’t need to do anything strenuous like an intensive plyo circuit or boxing class.
 Keep it simple by going for a light walk or yoga.
 Any kind of exercise can help you feel better and get your body back on track again.